 I pondered that a minute before asking for further explanation.

-Well, you are willing to get help.
-Things really turned around when we went to Cov-Pres, and you started working with John Kuebler.
+Well, you were willing to get help and go to therapy.
+Things really turned around when that happened.
 You didn’t pretend everything was good.
 Not everybody does that.

-If only he could see the fear in my heart even today as I exited my current therapist’s office with this week’s assignment.
+If only he could see the fear in my heart even that day as I exited my current therapist’s office with the week’s assignment.
 If only he could feel my pain of not only being wounded but of wounding.

 The wounding is far is worse.